kotzinr/Pac-Man/README.md

 Support: N/A at this time

-Roadmap: I would like to add some of the ghost characters to interact with Pac-Man in the future and add different dimensions to the movement.
+Roadmap: I would like to add some of the ghost characters to interact with Pac-Man in the future and to add different dimensions to their movement.

 License information: MIT XPro code and image resources for all files listed